Read our 2022 annual report

-At Concern, we work with companies of all sizes across Ireland.
-These corporate supporters share in our mission, which is to help people living in extreme poverty achieve major and lasting improvements in their lives.
+At Concern, we work with businesses of all sizes across Ireland.
+Our private sector supporters share our mission to help people living in extreme poverty across the world to achieve major and sustainable improvements in their lives.

 Work with us to support vulnerable people in 25 of the world’s poorest countries.
 Together, we can work towards a world free from poverty and hunger.

-There are many different ways to get your company and staff involved with Concern’s work and we are dedicated to finding the best option for your organisation.
-Here are some possibilities:
+There are many ways to get your company and staff involved with Concern’s work.
+Speak to us to find out the best fit for you.

 Join us on our mission to eliminate extreme poverty